What is Lortab?

-The information ALWAYS consult your doctor or pharmacist.
+The information ALWAYS consults your doctor or pharmacist.
 Dosage should be adjusted according to the severity of the pain and the response of the patient.
-However, it should be kept in mind that tolerance to hydrocodone can develop with continued use and that the incidence of untoward effects is dose related.
+However, it should be kept in mind that tolerance to hydrocodone can develop with continued use and that the incidence of untoward effects is dose-related.
 The usual adult dosage for Hydrocodone Bitartrate and Acetaminophen.

-What happens if I miss a dose Lortab?
+What happens if I miss a dose of Lortab?

 Since Lortab is taken as needed, you may not be on a dosing schedule.
 If you are taking the medication regularly, take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up for the missed dose.

 What happens if I overdose on Lortab?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of Lortab can be fatal.
 The first signs of an acetaminophen overdose include loss of appetite, nausea, vomiting, stomach pain, sweating, and confusion or weakness.